AppColony/slate/source/includes/api/v2/departments/_upsert.md

     "attributes": {
       "name": "IT Dept.",
       "location_id": 222,
+      "external_id": "2",
-      "external_id": "ITD-002"
+      "api_id": "ITD-002"
     }
   }
 }'
 ```

-This endpoint will update a department with a given external id, or create one if it doesn't exist.
+This endpoint will update a department with a given API ID, or create one if it doesn't exist.

 ### HTTP Request